-Pick-up is provided from select hotels in Hong Kong.
+Macau Visa is required to join this tour.
 If your hotel is not a pick-up location, you will be advised of the closest pick-up point.
 Kindly reconfirm the departure details in Hong Kong with your local activity operator.

 A surcharge of HK$60 per person applies to Easter Holiday, Christmas Holiday and Chinese New Year Holiday.